-- "For those members of ethnic minority groups where English is not their first language the language barrier can be a major obstacle in accessing services; - There was generally a lack of information available in accessible formats to inform ethnic minorities about the services available and their entitlements: - It was felt that there was a lack of understanding of cultural sensitivities amongst public sector staff and that training was required to improve this; - There was a lack of facilities to cater for cultural sensitive needs especially in relation to diet and religious observance."
+- "For those members of ethnic minority groups where English is not their first language the language barrier can be a major obstacle in accessing services; - There was generally a lack of information available in accessible formats to inform ethnic minorities about the services available and their entitlements; - It was felt that there was a lack of understanding of cultural sensitivities amongst public sector staff and that training was required to improve this; - There was a lack of facilities to cater for cultural sensitive needs especially in relation to diet and religious observance."43

 As could be seen within the context of education outlined in this paper, these general issues remain true for minority ethnic groups in Northern Ireland.
 A NICEM seminar held in 2006 with adult members of the minority ethnic communities heard all of these points again.
-In addition, participants expressed concern
+In addition, participants expressed concern about: the denial of racism in public services by front-line service providers; bureaucratic, tick-box approaches to addressing race equality (and inequality) in response to s.75 requirements; and, the

-&lt;sup>40 Equality Commission for Northern Ireland (April 2006), Equality Commission for Northern Ireland (November 2008a) and Equality Commission for Northern Ireland (November 2008b).
+40 Equality Commission for Northern Ireland (April 2006), Equality Commission for Northern Ireland (November 2008a) and Equality Commission for Northern Ireland (November 2008b).

-&lt;sup>41 NICEM (2006a) and Runnymede Trust (2005).
+41 NICEM (2006a) and Runnymede Trust (2005).

-&lt;sup>42 Cline, T. et al. (2002) as summarised in Richardson, R. and Wood, A. (eds.)
+42 Cline, T. et al. (2002) as summarised in Richardson, R. and Wood, A. (eds.)
 (2004).
 See also Gaine, C. (2005).

-&lt;sup>43 Connolly, P and Keenan, M. (2000b).
+43 Connolly, P and Keenan, M. (2000b).